ist-dresden/cpm-platform-htl/README.md

 ```<sly data-sly-use.attrs="com.composum.platform.htl.AttributeHelper">${attrs.requestAttributes['sling.core.current.servletName']}</sly>```

-### The `ExtendedUse` interface
+### The `UseWithRenderContext` interface

-To be able to access the org.apache.sling.scripting.sightly.render.RenderContext from models, these can extend the `ExtendedUse` interface.
+To be able to access the org.apache.sling.scripting.sightly.render.RenderContext from models, these can extend the `UseWithRenderContext` interface.

 ## Usage-Patterns